Wills Vs. Trusts

 With a Will

-Taxes and Probate attorney's fees, as well as probate fees, which often include the state inventory fee, accounting, appraisal, auction, personal representative and adverting fees.
+Taxes and probate attorney’s fees, as well as probate fees, which often include the state inventory fee, accounting, appraisal, auction, personal representative and advertising fees.

 With a Trust